Skip to main content

 Consider working.

-While working can reduce borrowing and provide enriching experiences, remember that over 20 hours a week is associated with lower grades.
+While working can reduce borrowing and provide enriching experiences, remember that studies have shown that working over 20 hours a week can be associated with lower grades.

 Think about other programs at this school.